Italy's leader wins confidence vote but coalition in doubt

 Being in a government “is not like picking up a menu and deciding, antipasto, no, gelato, yes,″ said Emma Bonino, who leads a tiny pro-Europe party.

-Others noted that Draghi had increasing become a pivotal figure in Europe, while Russia wages war against Ukraine, especially with the downfall of British Prime Minister Boris Johnson.
+Others noted that Draghi had increasing become a pivotal figure in Europe, while Russia wages war against Ukraine, especially with the impending departure of British Prime Minister Boris Johnson.

 An ally of center-right leader Silvio Berlusconi, the former Italian premier, argued in the Senate that a collapse of Draghi’s government could trigger “the destabilization of Europe.”